mbevand/ledthemfight/README.md

 $ sudo ./ledthemfight.py  # add "-p 1234" to listen on a port other than 80/tcp
 ```

 5. Browse http://x.x.x.x (IP address of the Pi).
 The web interface will prompt for the number of LED strings and LED pixels per string.
 Accept the defaults, click submit.
-You land on the main web interface page.
+The browser redirects to the main page which shows a preview of all the effects:

 https://github.com/mbevand/ledthemfight/assets/2995228/471bbf01-dcc2-4adc-a49d-0d2e6833c509